-It's a good idea to take off your ring at least once a month and clean your ring.
+It's a good idea to take off your ring at least once a month and clean your ring .
 Uncleaned rings can lead to contact dermatitis or other irritated skin reactions.
-Dirt gets between prongs and gems, changing the position of your prong, months later that dirt comes out, your setting is now looser, this lays the groundwork for you to lose your gemstones.
+Dirt gets between prongs and gems, changing the position of your prongs and months later that dirt comes out.
+Yay, your ring is clean.
+But your setting is now looser, this lays the groundwork for you to lose your gemstones.

-Just because no gemstones have fallen out, or it's not showing breakage doesn't mean it doesn't need a tune-up.
+Just because no gemstones have fallen out of your ring, or it's not showing breakage, or catching on your clothes, doesn't mean it doesn't need a tune-up.
 This intricate vintage ring is in dire need of help, but it is valiantly soldiering on in spite of its need.

-Avoid Putting Your Ring Down Near a Garbage Disposal
+Avoid Putting Your Jewelry Down Near a Garbage Disposal

 I thought I'd add a few tips from the archives of, "I never saw this before!"
 My friend Sako of Cicada Jewelry sourced and cut the opal needed to return this ring to loveliness.
 My hat is off to him.
 If you'd like to see more garbage disposal craziness check out my blog post, Ring vs Garbage Disposal Story.
 I've been dying to see this ring in the jewelry hall of shame.
 Do check out the blog, it had a happy ending.